Mayze123/cloudlunacy-deployment-agent/cloudlunacy-agent-integration-guide.md

 - Only one MongoDB route per agent is supported
 - When useTls is true, certificates will be automatically generated
+- The returned connectionString can be used directly by MongoDB clients

 ### Step 3: Certificate Management